avivkiss/cs107-w16/README.md

 ## More Documentation

-You can find additional documentation at the [projects site](https://avivkiss.github.io/cs107-w16/index.html).
+You can find additional documentation at the [project site](https://avivkiss.github.io/cs107-w16/index.html).

 ## Assigned Homework (Coming soon)